bhardn2388/blockchain-developer-bootcamp-final-project/design_pattern_decisions.md

 ## Access Control Design Patterns

 - `Role-based` design pattern used.
 The Security.sol contract inherits from the OpenZeppplins' AccessControl.sol.
-Security.sol sol in inturn inherited by Farshop.sol.This makes sure:
+Security.sol is in inturn inherited by Farmshop.sol.This makes sure:
-  - registerSeller is only calle by admins
+  - registerSeller is only called by admins
   - AddProduce is only called by seller role
   - Purchase produce is only called by customer role